 Considering nature as a moral object (or subject, as it were) in such a manner, certainly has its own intellectual forebears in the West too, initially independently of any anthropological information.
 For instance, there is a pronounced spiritual underpinning in the North American "transcendentalist" tradition of environmental consciousness (Radkau 2008: 277).
 One of the seminal texts of American environmental ethics is without doubt the chapter on "land ethic" in Aldo Leopold's "A sand county almanac" (1949; Taylor 2005: 598).
 Analogous to the behaviour of an individual as part of a social community of interdependent parts, Leopold claimed that a "land ethic" should "simply [enlarge] the boundaries of the community to include soils, waters, plants, and animals, or collectively: the land" (1949: 239; cit. in Taylor 2005: 598).
-Thus, the former hierarchical position as a "conqueror" of land would be levelled to one of a "member and citizen" of it (1949: 240; cit. in Taylor 2005: 598).
 According to Taylor, Leopold's land ethic provided a model for "ecocentric" or "biocentric" environmental ethics (2005: 598).